Reactive Global Minimum Variance Portfolios with $k-$BAHC covariance cleaning: Results

 \subsubsection{Full-universe, full period backtest}

-In this section we performed a set of portfolio optimizations with monthly computations of new portolio weights (and relabancing) over the full time-period [2000-01-02, 2020-03-31] for all the considered covariance estimators and equally weighted portfolios (EQ hence after), and for different in-sample window lengths.
+In this section we performed a set of portfolio optimizations with monthly computations of new portfolio weights (and rebalancing) over the full time-period [2000-01-02, 2020-03-31] for all the considered covariance estimators and equally weighted portfolios (EW hence after), and for different in-sample window lengths.
 The backtests include transaction costs set to 2 bps.
 A slight complication comes from the variable number of available assets.
-Thus, as any time, $q=n/t$ varies and generally increases with time at fixed calibration window length.
+Thus, as any time, $q=n/\tau$ varies and generally increases with time at fixed calibration window length.
 In any case, it is worth keeping in mind that $n$ is relatively large, i.e., between 497 and 1172.

 In particular, at each rebalancing time-step we considered all the available stocks listed in both the in-sample and out-of-sample periods.
-The present work investigates in detail short calibration windows: we chose a sequence of $\Delta t_{in} \in [21,252]$ days by steps of $21$ days, i.e., about $1,2, \cdots, 12$ months.
-In addition, for sake of completeness we also included longer calibration windows $\Delta t_{in} = 300, 350, 400, 500, 750, 1000, 1500, 2000$.
+The present work investigates in detail short calibration windows: we chose a sequence of $\tau_{in} \in [21,252]$ days by steps of $21$ days, i.e., about $1,2, \cdots, 12$ months.
+We emphasize that this corresponds to $n>\tau$.
+In addition, for sake of completeness we also included longer calibration windows $\tau_{in} = 300, 350, 400, 500, 750, 1000, 1500, 2000$.
 For each method and calibration window, we computed the realized annualized volatility, the realized annualized return, the Sharpe ratio, the gross-leverage, the concentration of the portfolio, and the average turnover.

 Figure \ref{fig:profit} shows the behavior of equally weighted portfolios and GMV portfolios obtained by $11-$BAHC, the globally best value for the data set that we used.
-As expected, GMV reduce the realized risk with respect to EW portfolios, and cleaning the covariance matrix is clearly beneficial as well.
+As expected, GMV reduces the realized risk with respect to EW portfolios, and cleaning the covariance matrix is clearly beneficial as well.

 Let us start with realized risk, the focus of this paper.
-The realized risk of EQ portfolios is much larger than that resulting from the other methods, which is hardly surprising as the latter account for the covariance matrix (Tables \ref{tab:SDlongshort} and \ref{tab:SDlong}); $k-$BACH achieves the smallest realized risk, and the best value for $k$ increases as $\Delta t_{in}$ increases.
+The realized risk of EQ portfolios is much larger than that resulting from the other methods, which is hardly surprising as the latter account for the covariance matrix (Tables \ref{tab:SDlongshort} and \ref{tab:SDlong}); $k-$BACH achieves the smallest realized risk, and the best value for $k$ increases as $\tau_{in}$ increases.